farzadmohseni-ir/detection_car_person/README.md

 # detection_car_person

-This project is about machine and human diagnostics .
+This project is about machine and human diagnostics . *(Due to the large size of the modules, it is stored in Google Drive , [Download ⚠](https://drive.google.com/drive/folders/1nmznxyKXHwlwXKKUMhAgqStWWi5UjuCk?usp=sharing) )*

 Modules and data are taken from the following websites :